Everything You Need to Know About Water Softeners

 How long does water softener salt last?

-Advantage Water Conditioning sets up all customers with 100 lbs of solar salt, which will typically last two months for a typical household.
+Advantage Water Conditioning outfits all customers with 100 pounds of solar salt, which will typically last two months for a typical household.
 A water conditioning company, like Advantage Water Conditioning, can also take care of the installation, weekly replenishment, routine operational checks of your system, and emergency repairs.

 We’re Here to Help

-To find out if you need to have your water softened or if you have questions about our salt delivery services, click the button below to get in touch with one of our trained technicians.
+To find out if you need to have your water softened or if you have questions about our salt delivery services, our certified technicians have the solutions.
 We can also take care of the installation, weekly salt replenishment, routine operational checks of your system, and emergency repairs.